Fire safety and fire mitigation measures are essential to protect lives, property, and the environment from the devastating impact of fires.

 The City permits the use of solid fuel barbecues, pizza ovens, chimeneas, fire pits and outdoor wood heaters on private property for the purpose of cooking and heating only, under the following conditions:

-- A 3m clearance in radius has been established around the apparatus, clear of flammable material
+- A 3m clearance in radius has been established around the apparatus, clear of inflammable material.

 - Recommend smoke is controlled so as not to be a nuisance to your neighbours.